fetchai/agents-aea/docs/aries-cloud-agent-demo.md

 pip install aries-cloudagent
 ```

-This demo has been successfully tested with aca-py version 0.4.5.
+This demo has been successfully tested with `aca-py` version `0.4.5`.

 This demo requires an instance of von network running in docker locally (for more info see <a href="https://github.com/bcgov/von-network#running-the-network-locally" target="_blank">here</a>)